-Our Consumer and ProConnect offerings have a significant and distinct seasonal pattern as sales and revenue from our income tax preparation products and services are heavily concentrated in the period from November through April.
-Typically, returns are accepted by the IRS starting in January and the tax filing deadline is in April.
+Our Consumer and ProTax offerings have a significant and distinct seasonal pattern as sales and revenue from our income tax preparation products and services are typically concentrated in the period from November through April.
 This seasonal pattern results in higher net revenues during our second and third quarters ending January 31 and April 30, respectively.
-In fiscal 2022 the IRS began accepting returns on January 24, 2022 and the tax filing deadline is April 18, 2022.
-However, in fiscal 2021 the IRS began accepting returns on February 12, 2021 and the tax filing deadline was extended to May 17, 2021.
-These changes to the fiscal 2021 tax filing season impacted our second and third quarter financial results for that year.